ShareCMP: Polarization-Aware RGB-P Semantic Segmentation: Abstract

 \section{Abstract}

 Multimodal semantic segmentation is developing rapidly, but the modality of RGB-\textbf{P}olarization remains underexplored.
 To delve into this problem, we construct a UPLight RGB-P segmentation benchmark with 12 typical underwater semantic classes.
-In this work, we design the ShareCMP, an RGB-P semantic segmentation framework with a shared dual-branch architecture, which reduces the number of parameters by about 26-33\% compared to previous dual-branch models.
+In this work, we design the ShareCMP, an RGB-P semantic segmentation framework with a shared dual-branch architecture (ShareCMP Encoder), which reduces the parameters and memory space by about 33.8\% compared to previous dual-branch models.
 It encompasses a Polarization Generate Attention (PGA) module designed to generate polarization modal images with richer polarization properties for the encoder.
-In addition, we introduce the Class Polarization-Aware Loss (CPALoss) to improve the learning and understanding of the encoder for polarization modal information and to optimize the PGA module.
-With extensive experiments on a total of three RGB-P benchmarks, our ShareCMP achieves state-of-the-art performance in mIoU with fewer parameters on the UPLight (92.45{ (+0.32)}\%), ZJU (92.7{ (+0.1)}\%), and MCubeS (50.99{ (+1.51)}\%) datasets compared to the previous best methods.
-The code is available at \url{https://github.com/LEFTeyex/ShareCMP}.
+In addition, we introduce the Class Polarization-Aware Loss (CPALoss) with Class Polarization-Aware Auxiliary Head (CPAAHead) to improve the learning and understanding of the encoder for polarization modal information and to optimize the PGA module.
+With extensive experiments on a total of three RGB-P benchmarks, our ShareCMP achieves the best performance in mIoU with fewer parameters on the UPLight (92.45{ (+0.32)}\%), ZJU (92.7{ (+0.1)}\%), and MCubeS (50.99{ (+1.51)}\%) datasets.
+And our ShareCMP (w/o PGA) achieves competitive or even higher performance on other RGB-X datasets compared to the corresponding state-of-the-art RGB-X methods.
+The code and datasets are available at \url{https://github.com/LEFTeyex/ShareCMP}.